 OPENING ACTIONS: Lisa, Vice Chairperson, called the meeting to order at approximately 8:35 am.
 She invited all to introduce themselves.
 REVIEW AND APPROVAL OF AGENDA - Lisa asked if there were any changes to the agenda, as mailed out.
 Hearing none - MOTION TO APPROVE THE AGENDA AS MAILED - MADE (M), SECONDED (S) AND CARRIED (C).
 REVIEW AND APPROVAL OF MINUTES - Due to a lack of a quorum at the last meeting there were two sets of regular meeting minutes and two sets of Executive Committee minutes to be approved.
 Lisa asked if there were any changes to the March and June BVR meeting draft minutes as mailed.
 Hearing none - MOTION TO APPROVE THE MARCH AND JUNE BVR MINUTES - MSC.
-Lisa then asked if there were any changes to the May and August Executive Committee minutes as mailed.
-Hearing none - MOTION TO APPROVE THE MAY AND JUNE EXECUTIVE COMMITTEE MINUTES - MSC.
+Lisa then asked if there were any changes to the March AND TO APPROVE THE MARCH AND APPROVE THE MARCH AND JUNE BVR MINUTES - MSC.